 A California DMV employee will validate each of these documents upon your application.

 You should also be prepared to pay the standard fee, which is the same for a renewal.
 The department accepts checks, cash, or debit cards, but will not take credit cards.
 A class C driver’s license will cost $29, while a commercial class C costs $32.
 Classes A and B also cost $32.
 There is a reduced fee to replace or renew a license if you meet certain income requirements or if you’re a senior citizen, which is age 62 or older.

 Step 2: Fill out forms

-Once you arrive at your assigned Department of Motor Vehicles, you’ll fill out the appropriate forms in order to replace your license.
-They might look a little familiar because the application for a driver license replacement is actually the same as an application for any license, including your original.
+Once you arrive at your assigned California Department of Motor Vehicles, you’ll fill out the appropriate forms in order to replace your California drivers license.
+They might look a little familiar because the application for a drivers license replacement is actually the same as an application for any license, including your original.
 The difference here is that you’ll want to make sure you mark your paperwork notes that the license has been lost or stolen.
 Once you’ve filled out the appropriate paperwork, presented the proper identification, and paid the fees, you’ll be presented with an interim license.

 Your interim license will be valid for 90 days and you will need it to operate a vehicle.Your replacement will be mailed to you within 60 days of your application.
-Remember, it is illegal to drive without a license.
+Remember, it is illegal to drive without a drivers license.
 If you don’t have an interim license, you should avoid driving as much as possible.
 If this is impossible, bring along a copy of your driving record as a sort of certification card if you’re pulled over.
 You do risk being pulled over and ticketed if you don’t have a current license on your person, and we all know nobody wants that.

-Losing your license is never fun.
+Losing your California drivers license is never fun.
 Luckily, it doesn’t have to be as difficult as it seems at first.
 You don’t have to rack your brain trying to retrace your steps.
 It can be as easy as getting everything together and prepared and taking a trip to the DMV.